codacy/docs/docs/organizations/managing-security-and-risk.md

 === "Jira Cloud"

-    Uninstalling the Jira Cloud integration deletes all associated open items.
+    Uninstalling the Jira Cloud integration using the security and risk management configuration page deletes all associated open items.

+    Uninstalling the Jira Cloud integration using the Jira website doesn't delete any associated items.
+However, it prevents Codacy from opening new Jira-related items.
 -->